nataliehman/academic-kickstart-hugo-portfolio/content/project/adobe-max/index.md

 ## Overview

 This project focused on the tools available for prototyping with smart devices.
-I had the opportunity to work with Chakib and Stephanie, whom I met from the UX Playground course.
+I had the opportunity to work with Chakib Labidi and Stephanie Howard, whom I met from the UX Playground course.

 We prepared this project as part of the [Adobe Max event](https://theblog.adobe.com/three-tips-on-smarter-device-design/?scid=0bffdabd-0987-4f47-b29e-f5d74616e18b&mv=social&mv2=owned_social), which took place on 15-17 October 2018.
 The project was also showcased in a [UX Playground meetup event](https://www.meetup.com/UX-Playground-The-User-Experience-Meetup-for-Londoners/events/254440446/) on 26 September 2018.